 The Bittboy Pocket Go V2 is aimed at those that want an affordable portable handheld that can play a wide number of ROM’s through emulation.
 All you need to do is install ROM’s onto an SD card, pop it into your handheld and you’re ready to start playing your favourite retro games.
 It plays most of your old school consoles for example: Gameboy, MAME, FBA, SNES, NES, Gameboy Advance, Sega Genesis, Wonderswan, Gameboy Color and even Playstation 1.

-Design Features of the Bittboy Pocket Go V2
+How Does The Bittboy Pocket Go V2 Feel?

 How Does It Play?

-The previous Bittboy played emulators well, apart from Playstation ROMS and the lack of N64 emulation.
+The previous Bittboy played emulators well, apart from Playstation ROMS and the lack of N64 emulation was unfortunate.
 If you’re looking for PSP and N64 emulation then we advise checking out the Gameboy 1UP XL, it can play all the ROMS you desire.
-Bittboy has uploaded a few videos showing off the emulation, and although we can’t tell you exactly how well it plays we can review the video capture.
+The Bittboy Pocket Go V2 can play a wide number of games, and now, it can even play Playstation 1 ROM’s fairly well.

 The user interface is the same as most Chinese retro handhelds, for example the LDK Game Horizontal and the Retro Game 300, you have your main settings, pre-built games and then your emulators which open up your ROM files.
 The main menu looks a little dull, and there’s no real way to neaten it all up, you just have to deal with it.